Mathieu-Lichtsteiner/craft-language-support/README.md

 This extension provides language support for the Twig syntax.

-### Code formatter/beautifier for Twig files

-Using PrettyDiff, this extension implements the only working code formatter for Twig files in VS Code.

 ### Information about Twig code on hover

 VS Code Craft Language Support shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.